medusajs/medusa/docs/content/advanced/backend/customer-groups/index.md

 ---
 description: 'Learn what Customer Groups are and how they can be used in the Medusa server.
-Customer Groups allow to combine customers with similar attributes into a single group.
-Learn about the different relations a customer group has with other entities.'
+Customer Groups allow to combine customers with similar attributes into a single group.'
 ---

 # Customer Groups